mozilla/legal-docs/websites_privacy_notice/en-US.md

 * **Email**: Our marketing communications are optional to receive and you can unsubscribe from the footer of the email or by updating your [Mozilla email preferences](https://www.mozilla.org/newsletter/recovery/).
 You can disable the functionality of clear GIFs by viewing emails from us in “text only” format.

 * **Analytics & Optimization**: If you do not want data about your visits to Mozilla websites to be collected by Google Analytics, you can install the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).
 The add-on keeps your visits anonymous and prohibits data transmission to Google Analytics.
 If you do not want data about your visits to Mozilla websites to be collected by Optimizely, you can [opt-out on www.mozilla.org](https://www.mozilla.org/?optimizely_opt_out=true) or visit [Optimizely's opt-out website](https://www.optimizely.com/opt_out) for more information.
+Some Mozilla.org pages also use clear GIFs to understand the effectiveness of our advertising campaigns.
+You can opt-out by going to the “Your Choices” section of [Flashtalking’s Privacy Policy](http://www.flashtalking.com/us/privacypolicy) and selecting “Click here to opt-out”.

 * **Social Media**: The social sharing buttons on Mozilla websites are designed not to share data with the social media provider until you specifically click the button.